Monitor Jargon Explained

 Color accuracy is the ability of the monitor to relay the image as faithfully as it possibly can.
 Put differently, if you are shooting a video with your camera, you want the colors that your camera captures to be displayed accurately.
 If you are shooting a certain deep red, you’d like to see that same hue of deep red on your screen instead of an orangey-red that almost distorts the entire image.

 This quality may matter for some more than others.
-Graphic designers and photographers may care about high color accuracy, while a normal hobbyist may be fine with a screen whose gamut only covers 70 percent of all possible colors.
+Graphic designers and photographers may care about high color accuracy, while a normal hobbyist may be fine with a screen whose gamut only covers 70 percent of all possible colors. - Color Depth:

 Color depth is also referred to as bit depth, and it is used to talk about the number of bits contained within each pixel.
 Ergo, the more bits there are in a pixel, the greater the color depth will be, giving you a clearer image with greater detail and crisper quality.
-You can feel the effect of color depth best when looking at images with plenty of color gradients, especially if you are looking at dark images.
+You can feel the effect of color depth best when looking at images with plenty of color gradients, especially if you are looking at dark images. - Color contrast:

 When you contrast one thing to another, you are basically comparing them to each other.
 Similarly, when talking about your monitor’s color contrast, you are looking at the difference between its brightest colors and its darkest ones.
 Hence, monitors with a decent contrast ratio will offer you colors that are very bright as well as ones that are very dark, a concept called luminance.